Grant Williams (actor): Stage

-Screen career
+Screen

-Following small roles on television, Williams was spotted by a talent scout on Kraft Television Theater in 1954 and signed with Universal Pictures in March 1955.
-He made his film debut in Jack Arnold's Red Sundown in March of the following year in the small but memorable bravura role of hired thug Chet Swann.
+Following small roles on television, Williams was spotted by a talent scout on Kraft Television Theater in 1954.
+He signed with Universal Pictures (U-I) in March 1955.
+They assigned him to Away All Boats during May 1955.
+Pleased with his work on that picture, U-I gave him a role as a "heavy" in Decision at Durango, later renamed Red Sundown, during July 1955.
+U-I then gave Williams a new contract in August, and by September 1955 he was working on Gun Shy, later released as Showdown at Abilene.

-This film was followed by another picture directed by Arnold, the noir thriller Outside the Law (1956), by the western Showdown at Abilene (1956), by some small uncredited roles, and by the middling CinemaScope romantic comedy Four Girls in Town (1957).
+His next film was the noir thriller Outside the Law (1956), followed by some small uncredited roles, and by the CinemaScope romantic comedy Four Girls in Town (1957).

-In his most memorable role, Williams starred as Scott Carey in his seventh film, the Hugo Award-winning science fiction film The Incredible Shrinking Man (1957), with Randy Stuart playing his wife, Louise.
+Williams starred as Scott Carey in his seventh film, the Hugo Award-winning science fiction film The Incredible Shrinking Man (1957), with Randy Stuart playing his wife, Louise.
 Despite good reviews and the success of the film, his career continued with only lackluster roles.
 Universal Pictures dropped his contract in 1959, and he signed in 1960 with Warner Brothers, where he had a continuing role as the private detective Greg McKenzie on Hawaiian Eye, co-starring Robert Conrad, Anthony Eisley, and Connie Stevens.

 Several film and television roles followed.
 In 1959 Williams played Col. Geo.
-Custer on the show Yancy Derringer, later that year he played a killer cowboy named “Joe Plummer” on the TV Western Gunsmoke, and the role of the psychopathic killer in Robert Bloch's The Couch (1962), but fame still eluded him.
+Custer on the show Yancy Derringer, later that year he played a killer cowboy named "Joe Plummer" on the TV Western Gunsmoke, and the role of the psychopathic killer in Robert Bloch's The Couch (1962), but fame still eluded him.
 He made two guest appearances on Perry Mason, in 1964 as columnist and murderer Quincy Davis in "The Case of the Ruinous Road," and as defendant Dr. Todd Meade in the 1965 episode "The Case of the Baffling Bug."